-Our Fifth Anniversary Chelsea Fringe in 2016 was one of the richest and most idiosyncratic yet, as more and more groups understand the quirky ethos and the need to engage people’s imaginations rather than ‘put on a show’.
+Our Sixth Anniversary Chelsea Fringe in 2017 was one of the richest and most idiosyncratic yet, as more and more groups understand the quirky ethos and the need to engage people’s imaginations rather than ‘put on a show’.

 At the Fringe the mantra is: It’s all about the gardeners, not the gardens.